moladitan/nail-d-app/README.md

 # nail-d-app
+Nail'd - AI Custom Nail Design App
-Ai-sized, custom fit press-on nails, delivered straight to your door
+AI-powered custom press-on nails delivered to your door.
+Scan your nails, customize your design, and receive salon-quality press-ons in 5-7 days.